tombensve/APS/APS-Core/APSFilesystemServiceProvider/docs/aps-filesystem-service-provider.md

 public _interface_ __APSFilesystemService__   [se.natusoft.osgi.aps.api.core.filesystem.service] {

->  This provides a filesystem for use by services/applications.
+This provides a filesystem for use by services/applications.
 Each filesystem has its own root that cannot be navigated outside of.

-Services or application _using_ this should do something like this in their activators:   APSFilesystemService fss;  APSFilesystem fs;   if (fss.hasFilesystem("my.file.system")) {  fs = fss.getFilsystem("my.file.system");  }  else {  fs = fss.createFilesystem("my.file.system");  }
+Services or application using this should do something like this in their activators:

+        APSFilesystemService fss;
+        APSFilesystem fs;

+        if (fss.hasFilesystem("my.file.system")) {
+            fs = fss.getFilsystem("my.file.system");
+        }
+        else {
+            fs = fss.createFilesystem("my.file.system");
+        }

 __APSFilesystem createFilesystem(String owner) throws IOException__

->  Creates a new filesystem for use by an application or service.
-Where on disk this filesystem resides is irellevant.
+Creates a new filesystem for use by an application or service.
+Where on disk this filesystem resides is irrelevant.
 It is accessed using the "owner", and will exist until it is removed.

 _Parameters_

 > _owner_ - The owner of the filesystem or rather a unique identifier of it.
-Concider using application or service package.
+Consider using application or service package.

 _Throws_